Atrufulgium/TH-Dungeons-4/BulletScriptCompiler/README.md

 - The `matrix` shorthand is broken.
 - Multiplication `scalar * matrix` is not supported.
 (We could do this as `MatrixMul11N` and `MatrixMulN11` opcodes per row.)
 - Increments/decrements are currently only really allowed at statement-level.
+- Constant folded index in-range check.
+- `RemoveMethodsRewriter` didn't quite work with intrinsics.
+I also added additional qualification.
+Neither of these are tested, so go test them.

 Other:
 - This file.
 Maybe also for *once* include project setup/build instructions.